pchang78/notion-forms/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/notion-forms` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to the Notion Forms settings page to configure your Notion integration
+3. Go to the Form Sync for Notion settings page to configure your Notion integration
 4. Create your first form by connecting to a Notion database

 == Frequently Asked Questions ==